 It took a lot of lucky breaks for me to retire from my engineering career before 40.
-I was able to find a well paying job right out of school and started investing right away.
-I had some trouble with investing at first, but I settled on a long term strategy and was able to steadily increase our net worth over the last 20 years.
+I was able to find a well-paying job right out of school and started investing right away.
+This enabled me to increase our net worth steadily over the last 20 years.
 I also have a great partner in Mrs. RB40.
 She values financial security and shares most of my goals.
-We wouldn’t be where we are if we hadn’t worked together.
+We wouldn’t be where we are if we didn’t work together as a team.

 I’m very grateful for my good fortune, but it wasn’t all luck.
 One thing that was always under our control was our lifestyle.
-We continue to live modestly and have never accumulated any consumer debt.
+We live modestly and never accumulated any consumer debt.
 Our income rose steadily throughout our 20s and 30s, but we always lived below our means.
 We still live modestly, but we don’t feel deprived at all.
 I think this is because we value financial security much more than anything else.
 Well, we enjoy travel as well and we don’t skimp on that.

 But what exactly does it mean to live a modest lifestyle?
 It’s in the eye of the beholder.
-My definition of a modest lifestyle might look like living in poverty to some people.
+My definition of a modest lifestyle might look like poverty to some people.
 I’m sure others would view our lifestyle as luxurious.
 The important point is to live below your means so you have money left over to invest.
-Anyway, I thought I’d share our modest lifestyle with you.
+Anyway, I want to share how much our modest lifestyle costs.
 I’d love to hear what you think.

 RB40 Household Modest Lifestyle